U.S. Microgrid Market Trends, Growth Opportunity, 2026-2034

 Power Source Analysis

 The U.S. microgrid market segmentation, based on power source, includes natural gas, CHP, solar PV, diesel, fuel cell, and others.
-In 2024, the CHP segment dominated with the largest share.
+In 2025, the CHP segment dominated with the largest share of 42.15% share.
 CHP is favored as it simultaneously produces electricity and useful thermal energy from a single fuel source, making it highly efficient.
 It is commonly used in universities, hospitals, military bases, and industrial facilities where both heat and electricity are needed.
 The ability to reduce energy waste and cut costs has made CHP a preferred power source in microgrids.
 Moreover, its reliability during grid outages and efficiency benefits further drives the segment growth.

 Product Analysis

 Based on product, the U.S. microgrid market is segmented into remote, grid connected, and hybrid.
-The grid connected segment is expected to experience the fastest growth during the forecast period as these systems operate in connection with the main utility grid, allowing users to switch between grid power and local generation as needed.
+The grid connected segment is expected to experience the fastest growth rate of CAGR 18.5% during the forecast period as these systems operate in connection with the main utility grid, allowing users to switch between grid power and local generation as needed.
 They offer the flexibility of selling excess power back to the grid while ensuring backup power during outages.
 Grid-connected microgrids are becoming attractive for commercial buildings, campuses, and municipalities with growing focus on renewable integration and cost savings through demand-side management.
 Additionally, their ability to improve grid stability and reduce energy costs supports their rising adoption in the U.S., further fueling the segment growth.

 U.S. Microgrid Market By Application Analysis 2020 - 2034 (USD Billion)